 Dine in a quirky café

-When it comes to fun things to do in Tokyo, they likewise run the gamut.
+When it comes to fun activities to do in Tokyo, they likewise run the gamut.
 One of the easiest ways to get in on Tokyo’s weirdness is to dine in one of the city’s quirky cafés.

 This could take the form of Maidreamin, a maid cafe in Akihabara, or the cat or owl (yes, owl!) cafés in Ikebukuro.